 One of my good friends likes to say his hair is not going gray… it’s just running out of paint. 🙂

-But scientifically speaking, he’s really not that far off!
+Scientifically speaking, he’s not that far off!

 3 Major Risk Factors for Premature Graying

 Smoking has been known to increase the rate of graying hair.
-One study published in the Indian Dermatology Online Journal showed that smokers were a whopping 2.5 times more likely to experience premature hair graying (graying before age 30) than non-smokers.
+One study published in the Indian Dermatology Online Journal showed that smokers are a whopping 2.5 times more likely to experience premature hair graying (graying before age 30) than non-smokers.
 If you haven’t quit smoking yet, it’s definitely time!

 Vitamin B Deficiency

 The hair care company Pantene Pro-V knew their stuff when they formulated their shampoos and conditioners.
 Vitamin B deficiency, especially pantothenic acid (vitamin B5) and vitamin B12, can cause low melanin production.
 This deficiency can also lead to pernicious anemia.
 Anemics may also suffer from premature hair graying.

 Low thyroid hormone – or hypothyroidism – can also cause premature hair graying, according to Dr. Lawrence Wood, head of the Thyroid Foundation of America.

 Treating your gray hair may be as easy as quitting a cigarette habit, taking a vitamin B complex, or getting tested for anemia and hypothyroidism.
 (If you suspect you’re anemic or hypothyroid, you should get tested regardless of gray hair!)

 There are also several natural options for maintaining or restoring hair color, including…

 - Henna extract, which treats gray hair naturally by combining your hair’s proteins with its reddish-tinted molecules.
 It’s like hair color without the harsh chemicals, hefty salon bill, or huge time commitment.